Martmath/WindowDayDream/README.md

   The implementation of the Madgwick filter that I found, takes too long the final values of X Y(or I likely didn't find how to speed it up).
 So I took the accelerometer for X Y and Madgwick for Z.
 The magnet from my column and Aida64 app on my phone showed that my LG has a magnetometer, but my daydreams don't(.
-In any case, the first three numbers from Mateo's article is definitely not it.
+In any case, the second three numbers from Matteo's article is definitely not it(on my devices at least).

 Great alternative technology - [BTSTACK](https://github.com/bluekitchen/btstack).
 I was able to work via 4.0 usb dongle using this (of course on Windows 10).
 But there is no longer any desire or strength to formalize it(.